Six-dimensional sphere packing and linear programming: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank both Henry Cohn and Henri Cohen for their helpful advice.
 Thanks also to Rupert Li, Henry Cohn, David de Laat, and Andrew Salmon for sharing results from earlier versions of their articles \cite{L} and \cite{CdLS}.
 Thanks again to David de Laat for advice on computing the Cohn--Elkies function with \cite{dLL}.
 Thanks to Claire Burrin for suggesting reference \cite{BK}.
+Thanks to the referees for their comments and efforts reading the paper.